IBRAHIMatef69/odc_project/README.md

 # odc_project

-## A new flutter courses application with mvc design pattern MVC and GetX statemanegement and restfull Api
+## A new flutter courses application with MVC and GetX statemanegement and restfull Api